List of materials for shoemaking

 Waxed polyester thread

-For sewing the welt and outsole, I got mine from ebay.
+For sewing the welt and outsole, I started out with a cheap option off ebay.

 Every shoe needs a shank.
 I usually use plastic or metal shanks from Leather & Grindery.